-Since there are so many cosmetics companies trying to make it in China, distributors can choose which product to sell amongst a long list of brands.
-Just like buyers, they will ask for trustworthy products: they expect quality products with nice packaging, a precise positioning and a good reputation among users.
-This reputation element is crucial: they know that if one product is not recognised by consumers, sales won’t take off.
+Since there are so many cosmetics companies trying to make it in the Chinese market, China distributors can choose to sell products they want, from a long list of famous brands.
+Just like buyers, they will ask for trustworthy products: they expect quality products with nice packaging, precise positioning, and a good reputation among users.
+This reputation element is crucial: they know that if one product is not recognized by consumers, sales won’t take off.

-Chinese distributors are business and short term-oriented: they want to make profit, and they want it to happen quickly.
+Chinese distributors are business and short-term-oriented: they want to make a profit, and they want it to happen quickly.
 However, even if they are interested in successful brands and products, they will not take part in the operations and will only focus on their part of the business: distribution.

 What should a beauty brand expect from its distributor?

-Since they want quick results, their modus operandi is the following: if it does not work, they will move on something else.
-It means that if your products do not perform well, your distributor will not hesitate to abandon them and choose more encouraging ones, even if you have been working together for years.
-What matters is short term profit, loyalty is not really a thing.
+Since they want quick results, their modus operandi is the following: if it does not work, they will move on to something else.
+It means that if your products do not perform well or the product quality doesn’t satisfy Chinese consumers, your distributor will not hesitate to abandon them and choose more encouraging ones, even if you have been working together for years.
+What matters is short-term profit, loyalty is not really a thing.

-A beauty brand should therefore not rely on its Chinese distributor/resellers for any marketing action in China: he will only focus on distribution.
-A cosmetics brand needs to ensure that all aspects of its marketing strategy are covered inhouse or by an agency.
+A beauty brand should therefore not rely on its Chinese distributor/resellers for any marketing action in China: they will only focus on distribution.
+A cosmetics brand needs to ensure that all aspects of its marketing strategy are covered in-house or by an agency.
 If by any chance, a distributor accepts this part of the job, you should not expect a lot of involvement from him or very well-thought marketing actions.

 How to attract Chinese distributors?